Water Protection Program fact sheet

 What happens to my application if my payment is not successfully processed?

+When the user enters all applicable information in the CSI portion in the ePermitting system, there is chance the payment may not be successfully processed.
 The CSI system will generate several different messages for a whole host of problems that could have occurred.
-The messages CSI generates should provide some detail of the problem.
-Regardless of the error type, if the payment is not processed, then the permit application cannot be finalized (i.e., issued).
+The message CSI generates should provide some detail of the problem.
+Regardless of the type of error, if the payment is not processed, the permit application cannot be finalized/ issued.
 The user should make sure all information entered is correct and the form of payment is acceptable in the ePermitting system.

 What happens to my application if my payment is successfully processed?